About the People

-The Pnong are animists whose lives center around the worship of many nature spirits and the performing of ceremonies designed to appease and manipulate them.
+The Pnong are animists whose lives center around the worship of many nature spirits and performing ceremonies designed to appease and manipulate them.

 About the Project

-In the mid 1950s, the Pnong people heard of Jesus and invited missionaries to come and teach them.
-Mission agencies were unable to answer the call at that time, and the tribe sent another request in the mid 1960s.
+In the mid-1950s, the Pnong people heard of Jesus and invited missionaries to come and teach them.
+Mission agencies were unable to answer the call at that time, and the tribe sent another request in the mid-1960s.
 Then regional hostilities broke out, leading up to the Vietnam War.
-The Ho Chi Minh Trail ran though Pnong territory, so many fled the bombings and became refugees in Vietnam, where some were finally able to learn the Gospel.
+The Ho Chi Minh Trail ran through Pnong territory, so many fled the bombings and became refugees in Vietnam, where some were finally able to learn the gospel.
 Now, there are about a thousand Christians among the Pnong.